-OVERVIEW: Soon after a charge is docketed and either before or after it is assigned to an matters.

-Agent, it is reviewed to determine whether the Charging Party addressed certain a charge is docketed.

-OBJECTIVE: To provide guidance concerning what types of general matters are reviewed after
+- OVERVIEW: Soon after a charge is docketed and either before or after it is assigned to an Agent, it is reviewed to determine whether the Charging Party addressed certain matters. - OBJECTIVE: To provide guidance concerning what types of general matters are reviewed after a charge is docketed.